delk73/_today/README.md

--clean up and docs pass on FE and BE
+- clean up and docs pass on FE and BE